chaoxu/blog/open-problems.md

     Is this problem NP-hard?

 Note this is basically traveling salesman problem such that the distance between two vertices is the difference of two symmetric product matrix, where a matrix $M$ is a product matrix of vector $x$ and $y$ if $M_{ij}=x_iy_j$.

 {Problem}
-    Can finger tree replace [segment trees](letuskode.blogspot.com/2013/01/segtrees.html)?

-{Problem}
-    How fast can we [improve the pseudo-polytime algorithm for subset sum](http://cstheory.stackexchange.com/questions/21533/faster-pseudo-polynomial-time-algorithm-for-subset-sum)?

-{Problem}
     Let $T$ be a rooted, ordered, labeled tree.
 For each vertex, find the maximum common subtree in all the subtree rooted at it's children.
 Anything better than the trivial algorithm here?